sasetz/fiit_template/lib.typ

     ]
   }
   pagebreak()
-  pagebreak() // intentional empty page
+  pagebreak() // intentional blank page

   ////////////////////////////////
   // even if the language is Slovak, the university requires students to provide